 1. General Review of World Religions: Watch video, then complete the worksheet in small group setting 2.
-The Creation of Israel: Watch the video on Israel in today's world, read the website and complete the worksheet 3.
-The Independence of India: Read this website, then watch the video, then create a graphic organizer of your choice or use the following: GO 1, GO 2, GO 3 4.
-The Creation of Pakistan: Watch the video and then 5.
+The Creation of Israel: Watch the video, read the website and complete the organizer 3.
+The Independence of India: Read this website, watch the video, and complete the organizer 4.
+The Creation of Pakistan: Watch the video , read the website and then complete the organizer 5.
 If any time remains click on the hyperlinked photo to the left and review

 Essential Question 2: In what ways did personal finance lead to the independence of India?

-1. Gandhi's homespun protests: read website, click on photo, Create a political cartoon.
-2. How did Gandhi use economic protests to help gain independence for India?
+1. Gandhi's homespun protests: read website, click on photo, What can you detect by looking at the photo 2.
+How did Gandhi use economic protests to help gain independence for India?
 SAS # 937 and worksheet 3.
-Gandhi's Salt March Protests: 4.
+Gandhi's Salt March Protests: Compare/Contrast activity - read the website, create an essay 4.
 If any time remains, explore the hyperlinked website to the left in small group setting

 Essential Question 3: What were the demographic trends that came out of the creation of Israel and the independence of India?

 1. Israel and India: examine the similarities and differences between their fight for independence 2.
 The Zionist Movement: Watch the video and then create an acrostic poem 3.
 The Muslim League: Read from the website and then annotate the article 4.
-The Indian National Congress: 5.
+The Indian National Congress: Read the website, watch the video then create a visual of your choice 5.
 If any time remains click on the hyperlinked photo to the left and explore

 Essential Question 4: How did the emergence of new nations create or interrupt peace and prosperity for the people living in these areas - Africa?